Primordial black holes from null energy condition violation during inflation

 The equation of motion for $\zeta$ can be written as \ba v_k''+\lf({c}_{s}^2 k^2-{z_s''\over z_s} \rt)v_k=0\,, \ea where $v_k=z_s\zeta$ and $z_s=\sqrt{2a^2 Q_s}$, $'\equiv d/d\tau$, $d\tau=a^{-1}dt$.
 In the following, we will choose specific model parameters in $L_{\delta g^{00} {\sf R}^{(3)}}$ such that the sound speed is canonical, i.e., $c_s^2 \equiv 1$.
 The perturbation mode is in the vacuum state initially, i.e., $v_k\simeq {1\over \sqrt{2k}}e^{-ik\tau}$.
 The resulting spectrum of $\zeta$ at the radiation domination stage is $P_{\zeta}={k^3\over 2\pi^2}|\zeta|^2$, which is evaluated after the perturbation modes exited their horizons, i.e., $a H /k \gg 1$.

-It can be inferred that the enhancement of the power spectrum is due to the variation of $Q_s$ (or equivalently, the evolution of $H$) during the NEC violation, since $c_s^2 \equiv 1$.
-The scalar power spectrum is illustrated in Fig. \ref{figPs01} by numerically solving the background evolution and Eq. (\ref{230117eom-us}) with four different sets of parameters.
+{Since $c_s^2 \equiv 1$, it can be inferred that the enhancement of the power spectrum is due to the variation of $Q_s$ (primarily the growth of $H$) during the NEC violation, which is intrinsically different from many other mechanisms (including the USR inflation, see the supplemental material for details).} The scalar power spectrum is illustrated in Fig. \ref{figPs01} by numerically solving the background evolution and Eq. (\ref{230117eom-us}) with four different sets of parameters.
 It should be noted that, for illustrative purposes, the blue and red curves in Fig. \ref{figPs01} are chosen to narrowly satisfy the PTA constraint.